Visitor Information

 Fellowship

 Following worship we have a fellowship time in the adjacent reception area, with coffee and light snacks (except for the 2nd Sunday of the month when we have a potluck meal).
-You are welcome to join us for the fellowship time following the service.

 We also have additional fellowship opportunities at other times; see this page for more information.